erick-otenyo/awesome-webGIS/README.md

 # awesome-webGIS
-In my entire period in Campus, I have came across many web GIS projects.
+In my GIS development career, I have came across many web GIS projects.
 A curious search on the web always led me to different websites with a lot of GIS materials, but I was mostly interested in open Projects on Github.

 Something I can just clone the code and have it running on my computer.
 The digging has not been easy.
 But here I present my findings and hope this can help someone looking for a simple GIS solution, or someone who wants to learn or know how things are done.